Whether you're a seasoned Java programmer or a Java neophyte, testing Java applications is important. It ensures...

 Gatling is another Java performance testing tool.
 It uses a domain-specific language (DSL) for test scripts, which is one major difference between Gatling and The Grinder.
 Gatling also provides detailed performance testing summary reports.
 If you're someone who likes having analytics data summarized in graphs and charts, you'll like Gatling.

 Selenium is the most widely used tool for interface and user experience testing.
 It supports tests on virtually any of the major web browsers, as well as Linux, macOS and Windows.
+For a pure Java solution to testing web applications, HtmlUnit testing is also a viable option.

 To test modern Java applications efficiently, you often need to take advantage of mocking.
 Mocking lets you simulate external resources to see how they interact with your application.
 You can therefore test your application as if it were running in a real-world environment, but without having to set up an actual environment.